kyleneideck/BackgroundMusic/README.md

 the permission because it gets your system audio from its virtual input device, which macOS counts as a microphone.
 (We're working on it in [#177](/../../issues/177).)

+If you use auto-pause with **Netease Music**, you also need to allow **Background Music** under `System Settings > Privacy & Security > Accessibility`.
+Background Music uses macOS UI scripting to control Netease Music's **Controls** menu because Netease Music does not expose a native AppleScript play/pause command.

 If the volume slider for an app isn't working, try looking in `More Apps` for entries like `Some App (Helper)`.
 For some meeting or video chat apps, you may need to do this to change the current meeting volume.